SvanBoxel/reading-times-demo-azure/README.md

-# Reading Time for Azure
+# Reading Time for Azure!
 Reading Time is a web application that lists staff recommended books.

 ## Installing